-The climate and natural beauty of American Canyon, California - and the entire county of Napa - lends itself to a robust bicycling population.
-Bicycling is a popular and environmentally-friendly form of recreation, exercise, and commuting.
+The climate and natural beauty of American Canyon, California - and the entire Napa county- lend itself to a robust bicycling population.
+Bicycling is a popular and environmentally friendly recreation, exercise, and commuting form.
 There are several very safe bicycle routes throughout American Canyon - including the Napa River Bay Trail.
-When riding in areas with vehicle traffic, however, the pleasant activity comes with increased risks.
-Every year bicyclists are injured or killed in accidents with motor vehicles.
+However, the pleasant activity comes with increased risks when riding in areas with vehicle traffic.
+Every year, bicyclists are injured or killed in accidents with motor vehicles.
 An experienced bicycle accident lawyer can help an injured cyclist receive compensation from a negligent driver to recover for medical expenses, lost income, and pain and suffering.Bike Accident?
 Call a Skilled American Canyon Bicycle Accident Lawyer

 Collisions between motor vehicles and bicyclists often cause severe injuries to the rider.
 With extensive injuries come astronomical medical bills, time lost from work, financial difficulties, pain, anxiety, and uncertainty.
-A skilled attorney can ensure that the complicated legal process involved with recovering compensation from a negligent party is handled correctly, that your legal rights are protected, and that your case value is optimized.
-The injury lawyers at AutoAccident.com have years of experience and personal injury matters and have achieved excellent results for their clients, including those who have been seriously injured in bike accidents.Safe Bicycling in American Canyon
+A skilled attorney can ensure that the complicated legal process of recovering compensation from a negligent party is handled correctly, your legal rights are protected, and your case value is optimized.
+The injury lawyers at AutoAccident.com have years of experience in personal injury matters and have achieved excellent results for their clients, including those seriously injured in bike accidents.Safe Bicycling in American Canyon

-One way to reduce the risks associated with riding your bicycle near moving vehicles is to ride in areas with little to no traffic.
+One way to reduce the risks of riding your bicycle near moving vehicles is to ride in areas with little traffic.
 One such area is the Napa River Bay Trail, a paved bicycle and pedestrian (multi-use) path.
-The trail will eventually connect from American Canyon’s southern boundary to Napa’s northern boundary.
+The trail will eventually connect from American Canyon's southern boundary to Napa's northern boundary.
 When completed, the trail will serve more than two-thirds of the entire population of Napa County.
-Most of the trail is incorporated within the planned region-wide, 500 mile San Francisco Bay Trail, which is slightly more than halfway completed at present.
+Most of the trail is incorporated within the planned region-wide, 500-mile San Francisco Bay Trail, which is now slightly more than halfway completed.

-The Napa River Bay Trail has several different segments and several no-fee trailheads to access the regional trail.
+The Napa River Bay Trail has several segments and no-fee trailheads to access the regional trail.
 The most popular access point is Wetlands Edge Park, at 2 Eucalyptus Drive in American Canyon.

 Watch the YouTube Video.
 Below is drone footage giving a bird's eye view of the city of American Canyon.Motor Vehicle Versus Bicycle Accidents

-Of course, if one is a true bicycling enthusiast or a bike commuter, it is nearly impossible to avoid vehicle traffic at all times.
+Of course, if one is a true bicycling enthusiast or a bike commuter, it is nearly impossible to always avoid vehicle traffic.
 When biking near traffic, it is a good idea to ride defensively, and part of doing that is understanding and anticipating common scenarios in which vehicle versus bicycle collisions occur.

-Often the excuse given by a vehicle driver following a collision with a bicyclist is that the driver did not see the bike.
-Bicycles indeed have a much lower profile on the roads than passenger vehicles.
+Often, the excuse a vehicle driver gives following a collision with a bicyclist is that the driver did not see the bike.
+Bicycles have a much lower profile on the roads than passenger vehicles.
 However, it is still the motorist's responsibility to be on the lookout for bicyclists, pedestrians, motorcyclists - essentially all others with whom they share the roads.
 If negligent action by the vehicle driver caused the collision, they could be held financially responsible for damages caused to the rider.

 Below are some common scenarios in which motorist negligence results in a car versus bike accident:

 - A vehicle driver turning left strikes a bicycle.
-This type of accident is common because the motorist is not on the lookout for a bike traveling in the opposite direction.
+This type of accident is expected because the motorist is not on the lookout for a bike traveling in the opposite direction.